vtx22/STM32-WS2812/README.md

 C++ Library for interfacing the WS2812 LEDs with a STM32 like the STM32F103C8 (BLUEPILL) using SysTick.
 Disclaimer: This library is far from perfect and everything but efficient.
 It just works.
 # Installation
-Add the LED.cpp and the LED.hpp in your source / include folder
+Add the LED.cpp and the LED.hpp to your source / include folder

 # Basic Usage
 Before you start: The Library should work with any of the GPIO Pins.
 Make sure to initialize the GPIO that you want to use in GPIO FAST MODE.
 Moreover, set the